 - a) Cardiac Emergency Response Drills are an essential component of this Plan.
-The building or location should perform at least 2 successful Cardiac Emergency Response Drills each year with the participation of staff, safety officials and other targeted responders.
+The site should perform at least 2 successful Cardiac Emergency Response Drills each year with the participation of staff, safety officials and other targeted responders.
 A successful Cardiac Emergency Response Drill is defined as full and successful completion of the Drill in 5 minutes or less.
-One drill may include a tabletop exercise with all the staff and CERP members present. - b) Include as many other people as possible (staff, volunteers, members, clients, etc.) who can receive additional CPR/AED education and awareness of the plan.
+One drill may include a tabletop exercise with all the staff and CERP members present. - b) Include as many other people (staff, coaches, students, parents, etc.) who can receive additional CPR/AED education and awareness of the plan.